Best Peptides for Injury Recovery (2026): BPC-157, TB-500 & More

 - Improved biomechanical strength of repaired tendons (closer to normal tissue)[1]

-- Promoted ligament healing with organized collagen deposition (less scar tissue)
+- Improved ligament healing with organized collagen deposition (less scar tissue)[3]

-- Enhanced bone fracture healing through improved callus formation
+- Enhanced healing of segmental bone defects through improved callus formation[4]

-- No toxicity observed even at very high doses — no lethal dose established
+- No toxicity observed even at very high doses in animal work — no lethal dose established

 BPC-157 is studied at 200–500 mcg daily via subcutaneous injection, ideally near the injury site.
 See the complete BPC-157 guide and injection guide.